hashicorp/nomad/website/source/docs/faq.html.md

 a [gossip protocol](/docs/internals/gossip.html).
 The consensus protocol is strongly consistent, and is used for all state replication and scheduling.
 The gossip protocol is used to manage the addresses of servers for automatic clustering and multi-region federation.
-This means all data that managed by Nomad is strongly consistent.
+This means all data that is managed by Nomad is strongly consistent.